elixir-circuits/circuits_gpio/README.md

 ### Where can I get help?

 Most issues people have are on how to communicate with hardware for the first time.
-Since `Circuits.GPIO2` is a thin wrapper on the Linux sys class interface, you may find help by searching for similar issues when using Python or C.
+Since `Circuits.GPIO2` is a thin wrapper on the Linux CDev GPIO interface, you may find help by searching for similar issues when using Python or C.

 For help specifically with `Circuits.GPIO2`, you may also find help on the nerves